Mahmoud-Khalifa19/crwn-clothing/README.md

 # crwn-clothing
-A clothing store where users can purchase items.
+An E-commerce clothing store built using React / Redux where users can purchase items.